RoddyTech/ELK_Stack_Project/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-  You must update the hosts file in the etc/ansible directory by adding the private ip address of the specific machine or machines you wish to install ELK or Filebeat on.
+  You must update the hosts file in the etc/ansible directory.
+By adding the private ip address of the specific machine or machines you wish to install ELK or Filebeat on.

   Add the following to your hosts file:
   ````